armijnhemel/binaryanalysis-ng/performance-test/README.md

 ```

 The analyzed file would never contain 21 GPT partitions, which means that the `GptPartitionTableUnpackParser` recognizes GPT partitions where it shouldn't!
 Reducing the number of
 false successes would save some time from `TimeAnalyse` and `TimeUnpack`, but we cannot tell how much.
+But more importantly, it will give the correct result.

 Another example: